UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 __Which sheet do you think will be the most problematic to load?__

 <div class="footer" style="font-size:55%;width:50%;line-spacing:1;text-align:right">
-  <p>Worksheet downloaded from Gaurav Nagar,Indian Veterinary Research Institute</p>
+  <p>Worksheet downloaded from Gaurav Nagar, Indian Veterinary Research Institute</p>
 </div>

 ## Importing Data